After asking how to say it, most people want to know about the origins of Anadama bread. This is what my 1960s-era Betty Crocker cookbook says:

 Stir the water and cornmeal together in a microwavable measuring cup or bowl, stirring out any clumps that form.
 Microwave on high for 3 minutes, then stir it well.
 Continue cooking it like this, alternating cooking and stirring every 2-3 minutes, until the water has been absorbed and the mush is thick.
 Don’t worry about lumps unless they’re very large.
 You can mash them up with a fork or immersion blender.
 Stir the butter and honey into the hot mush, then spread it out onto a flat cookie sheet to cool to lukewarm.

 Mix the yeast and salt into the bread and whole wheat flour.
-Scrape the mush (it will probably have gelled somewhat as it cools) into a mixing bowl with a dough hook, add the dry ingredients a little at a time, mixing on slow speed until all the flour is incorporated.
+Scrape the mush (it will probably have gelled somewhat as it cools) into a mixing bowl fitted with a dough hook, add the dry ingredients a little at a time, mixing on slow speed until all the flour is incorporated.
 This will be a sticky dough.
 If it seems very dry and forms clumps, add water a tablespoon at a time and mix well before adding more, till you have a cohesive dough that still sticks a bit to the bottom of the mixer.
-Knead on medium speed for 7-10 minutes.
+Knead on medium speed for about 5 minutes.

 Turn the dough out into a greased container and cover.
 After 20 minutes, remove dough and proceed with folding in quarters (see pictures and instructions here), repeating after 20 more minutes.
 Then cover and set in a warm place until doubled in bulk.